 Comparison of Contemporary Large Language Models

-This blog presents a concise structural comparison of four prominent large language models: GPT, Claude, Gemini, and xAI.
+This blog presents a concise structural comparison of five prominent large language models: GPT, Claude, Gemini, LLaMA, and xAI.
 Although all are built on Transformer-based foundations, they differ markedly in mathematical design, alignment strategy, training dynamics, and multimodal architecture.
 GPT (OpenAI) follows a scaling-law paradigm using a Transformer backbone enhanced by sparse Mixture-of-Experts layers.
 Claude (Anthropic) preserves the same basic architecture but introduces Constitutional AI, an alignment method that incorporates explicit behavioral constraints.
-Gemini (Google) adopts a unified multimodal Transformer that represents text, images, audio, and video within a single token sequence. xAI's Grok retains the Transformer form but is trained on a non-stationary, continuously shifting real-time data stream, giving it distinct temporal behavior.
+Gemini (Google) adopts a unified multimodal Transformer that represents text, images, audio, and video within a single token sequence.
+LLaMA (Meta AI) emphasizes dense (non-MoE) Transformer scaling and data efficiency, prioritizing compute-optimal training and architectural simplicity. xAI's Grok retains the Transformer form but is trained on a non-stationary, continuously shifting real-time data stream, giving it distinct temporal behavior.

 As a disclaimer, I am not a practitioner in this area; my background is primarily theoretical, so some evaluations may not be fully precise from an engineering perspective.